Where are they now? Sir Alex Ferguson’s last 10 Man Utd signings

 “Who can say that they have won the Premier League title?
 I can say that.
 Even Steven Gerrard hasn’t managed it.
 I played more games for United than I ever dreamed of.”

-Aside from a brief spell at New England Revolution, he’s spent the last five years back in the Netherlands and now turns out for Eredivisie side RKC Waalwijk.
+Aside from a brief spell at New England Revolution, he’s spent the last six years back in the Netherlands and now turns out for Dutch second-tier side De Graafschap.

 Robin van Persie